RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       access: AcmeInc/engineering
 ```

-You can enabled code owner reviews using the `requireCodeOwnerReviews` option:
+You can enable code owner reviews using the `requireCodeOwnerReviews` option:

 ```yaml
 steps